kpreisser/MouseClickSimulator/README.md

 interpreted for a window with an inner (client area) size of **1600 × 1151** using a 4:3 aspect ratio.
 These values were kept from the legacy TT mouse click simulator.

-To specify mouse coordinates for Toontown Rewritten, you can do the following to get the resulting coordinates that can be used in the simulator:
+To specify mouse coordinates for Toontown, you can do the following to get the resulting coordinates that can be used in the simulator:
-- In the Toontown Options, set the display resolution to **800 × 600**.
+- In the Toontown Options, for **Toontown Rewritten**, set the display resolution to **800 × 600**.
 Do **not** resize the window after applying this resolution.
+  Or, for **Corporate Clash**, set the display resolution to any resolution you prefer, and set the aspect ratio to **4:3**.
 - Determine the (x, y) coordinates within the client area of the window (that is, without the window borders and title bar), e.g. by taking a screenshot with F9.
-- Calculate the resulting coordinates as follows:
+- Calculate the resulting coordinates as follows (replace 800 and 600 with the actual display resolution that you have set before):
   - x<sub>result</sub> = x ÷ 800 × 1600
   - y<sub>result</sub> = y ÷ 600 × 1151

 In the C# code, you have then also specify the horizontal alignment (which is needed when the current window aspect ratio is greater than 4:3).
-To determine this, resize your Toontown window to **increase the width** (or decrease the height).
+To determine this, for **Toontown Rewritten**, resize your Toontown window to **increase the width** (or decrease the height).
+Or, for **Corporate Clash**, reset the aspect ratio to **Adaptive**.
 - If the element that your coordinates point to stays at the center of the window, specify `HorizontalScaleAlignment.Center`, or omit this parameter.
 - Otherwise, if the element stays at the left hand side of the window, specify `HorizontalScaleAlignment.Left`.
 - Otherwise, if the element stays at the right hand side of the window, specify `HorizontalScaleAlignment.Right`.